Introduction to Simprints

 The identification form will also use a linked dataset to pull identifying information that was collected while enrolling beneficiaries.
 When you upload your identification form to Ona, you will have to link the registration dataset, which you will name the linked dataset.
 In the example form, this linked dataset is named “Registration”.

-In your identification form, after including your username, API key, module ID, and result format, you can collect the beneficiary’s fingerprint:
+In your identification form, after including your username, Project ID and module ID, you can collect the beneficiary’s fingerprint:

 In the next row after the “identification” group field name: